georgeparisis/georgeparisis.github.io/_pages/publications.md

 <br>
 [J9] A. Rajaei, D. Chalmers, I. Wakeman, and G. Parisis, “Efficient Geocasting in Opportunistic Networks”, in *Computer Communications, vol. 127*, 2018.
 <br>
-[J8] P. Tee, I. Wakeman, G. Parisis and Jonathan Dawes, Istvan Kiss, “Constraints and entropy in a model of network evolution”, in *European Physical Journal B, 90 (11) 226*, 2017.
+[J8] P. Tee, I. Wakeman, G. Parisis and J. Dawes, I. Kiss, “Constraints and entropy in a model of network evolution”, in *European Physical Journal B, 90 (11) 226*, 2017.
 <br>
 [J7] P. Tee, G. Parisis and I. Wakeman, "Vertex Entropy as a Critical Node Measure in Network Monitoring", in *IEEE Transactions on Network and Service Management, vol. 14, no. 3*, 2017.
 <br>